 1. Scope and contact

-- Marketing industry brands (comprising Marketing Week, Creative Review, Design Week, Econsultancy, Festival of Marketing, Celebrity Intelligence, Fashion Monitor, Foresight News, Year Ahead, Oystercatcher): Centaur Marcomms Limited
+- Marketing and communications brands (comprising Marketing Week, Creative Review, Design Week, Econsultancy, Festival of Marketing, Influencer Intelligence, Fashion Monitor, Foresight News, Year Ahead, Oystercatchers): Xeim Limited

-- Financial industry brands (comprising Money Marketing, Mortgage Strategy, Platforum, Taxbriefs, Headline Money): Centaur Financial Platforms Limited
+- Financial brands (comprising Money Marketing, Mortgage Strategy, Platforum, Taxbriefs, Headline Money): Centaur Financial Platforms Limited

-- Travel and Meetings brands (comprising Business Travel Show and The Meetings Show): Centaur Travel and Meetings Limited
+- Travel and Meetings industry brands (comprising Business Travel Show, Travel Technology Europe and The Meetings Show): Centaur Travel and Meetings Limited

 - Engineering brands (comprising The Engineer and Subcon): Centaur Engineering Limited